telerik/xaml-docs/controls/radvirtualgrid/commands/keyboard-command-provider.md

 # Keyboard Command Provider

 __RadVirtualGrid__ executes a certain set of commands for a given navigation scenario.
-This default consequences of commands can be altered by either implementing the __IKeyboardCommandProvider__ interface, or by inheriting the __DefaultKeyboardCommandProvider__ object.
+This default consequences of commands can be altered by either implementing the __IKeyboardCommandProvider__ interface or by inheriting the __DefaultKeyboardCommandProvider__ object.
 The first approach would be quite laborious, as all commands will have to be predefined.
 When only a certain keyboard scenario needs to be modified, utilizing the __DefaultKeyboardCommandProvider__ would be more appropriate.

 The following code snippet illustrates a possible implementation of such custom KeyboardCommandProvider.